WebClub-NITK/GDSC-NITK-Recruitments-2022/RECRUITMENT_TASKS_2022.md

 1. You are free to use any language/technology/framework of your choice.
 2. Try to implement as many features of an ERP as possible.

-## Task ID: Online Multiplayer game
+## Task ID: Online Multiplayer Game
 #### `Full-Stack Development` `Sockets` `Game Development`

 Mentors: [@Shash0501](https://github.com/Shash0501) (`9380435605`), [@Ashwin901](https://github.com/Ashwin901) (`9035797138`)